-This document will present practical actions for multiple themes relevant to pub and bar operations, but there are three high level recommendations that cut across all themes.
+This document will present practical actions for multiple themes relevant to restaurant operations, but there are three high level recommendations that cut across all themes.
 The actions below are a great place to start to lay the foundation for an effective net zero strategy.